svempati21/svempati21/README.md

 ### Hi there 👋

-- I recently started learning Python.
+- I recently started my Master's Degree in the Data Science ALIGN program at Northeastern University.
 - I'm also learning to use natural language processing to analyze neuroscience literature

 <!--